Dientsys/dientsys/client/README.md

 #### Why pnpm?

 Apart from pnpm having much faster download speeds compared to npm, pnpm is also much friendlier to your disk space compared to npm.
-Whereas npm bloats your local machine with node_moudles, pnpm using a global caching method which greatly reduces the overall disk space node_moduels take up on your machine as well as improves download speeds.
+Whereas npm bloats your local machine with node_modules, pnpm using a global caching method which greatly reduces the overall disk space node_moduels take up on your machine as well as improves download speeds.

 pnpm docs: <https://pnpm.io/motivation>